 And there are huge forces working against you.
 My generation has failed you a bit… but you wouldn’t like it to be too easy now would you?

-On the other hand, we have the people who don't do the work — they pretend.
-While they've learned to put on a good show, they lack understanding.
-They can't answer questions that don't rely on memorization.
-They can't explain things without using jargon or vague terms.
+Real knowledge comes when people do the work.
+On the other hand, we have the people who don’t do the work — they pretend.
+While they’ve learned to put on a good show, they lack understanding.
+They can’t answer questions that don’t rely on memorization.
+They can’t explain things without using jargon or vague terms.
 They have no idea how things interact.
-They can't predict consequences.
+They can’t predict the consequences.

 In The Art of Thinking Clearly, Rolf Dobelli offers some commentary on distinguishing fake from real knowledge:

 With journalists, it is more difficult.
 Some have acquired true knowledge.
 Often they are veteran reporters who have specialized for years in a clearly defined area.
 They make a serious effort to understand the complexity of a subject and to communicate it.
 They tend to write long articles that highlight a variety of cases and exceptions.
 The majority of journalists, however, fall into the category of chauffeur.
 They conjure up articles off the tops of their heads or, rather, from Google searches.
 Their texts are one-sided, short, and— often as compensation for their patchy knowledge— snarky and self-satisfied in tone.